sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 You use the RECEIVE CARDS tag only during character creation and when you gain a move card via Study Under a Master.
-You do not use it when you gain competence with the skill by flipping green token cards.
+You do not use it when you gain competence with the skill by flipping Critical Success cards.

 ---